 Telesat Obligation Agreement.
-We transferred the Telesat Transponder Agreement to DISH Network as part of the BSS Transaction; however, we retained certain obligations related to DISH Network's performance under that agreement.
-In September 2019, we and DISH Network entered into an agreement whereby DISH Network compensates us for retaining such obligations.
+In September 2009, we entered into the Telesat Transponder Agreement.
+In September 2009, we entered into the DISH Nimiq 5 Agreement.
+Under the terms of the DISH Nimiq 5 Agreement, DISH Network made certain monthly payments to us that commenced in September 2009, when the Nimiq 5 satellite was placed into service.
+We transferred the Telesat Transponder Agreement to DISH Network in September 2019 as part of the BSS Transaction; however, we retained certain obligations related to DISH Network's performance under that agreement and we entered into an agreement with DISH Network whereby DISH Network compensates us for retaining such obligations.